Constipation in children

 It may take several months for the treatments to work, but keep trying until they do.
 Remember that laxative treatment may make your child's overflow soiling worse before it gets better.

 Once your child's constipation has been dealt with, it's important to stop it coming back.
-Your GP may advise that your child keeps taking laxatives for a while to make sure their poo stays soft enough to push out regularly.
+A GP may advise that your child keeps taking laxatives for a while to make sure their poo stays soft enough to push out regularly.

 You may both find the situation stressful, but staying calm and relaxed is the best attitude to help your child deal with the problem.

-Your health visitor or GP can offer helpful tips.
+A health visitor or GP can offer helpful tips.

 How to prevent constipation